rohwid/question-and-answer-chatbot/README.md

 - Convert `notebook/10_evaluation.ipynb` to pipeline.
 - Try more prompt by using [Summarization](https://python.langchain.com/docs/use_cases/summarization) and [Self-Querying](https://python.langchain.com/docs/modules/data_connection/retrievers/self_query/) to improve the ChatBot.
 Because this is a CSV data and we can use the Metadata as input.
+- Spliting Upsert the document pipeline into more detail parts like:
+  - Select the useful features (column)
+  - Load the CSV as Documents
+  - Chunk the documents
+  - Document embedding
+  - Upsert to the Pinecone database

 ## Screenshots